 Poultry contamination can be avoided in the long run by taking small yet effective measures like strict quality assurance and safety control.

-By transforming the poultry processors into contaminant-free and safer equipment that meets the consumer demand, the poultry industry can continue to thrive in the future with unceasing growth!
+By transforming poultry processors into contaminant-free and safer equipment that meets consumer demand, the poultry industry can continue to thrive in the future with unceasing growth!